SimGus/Chatette/README.md

 Specifically, *Chatette* implements a Domain Specific Language (*DSL*) that allows you to define templates to generate a large number of sentences.
 Those sentences are then saved in the input format of *Rasa NLU*.

-The *DSL* used is a superset of the excellent project [*Chatito*](https://github.com/rodrigopivi/Chatito "Chatito's GitHub repository") created by Rodrigo Pimentel.
+The *DSL* used is a superset of the excellent project [*Chatito*](https://github.com/rodrigopivi/Chatito "Chatito's GitHub repository") created by Rodrigo Pimentel. (*Note: the DSL is actually a superset of Chatito v2.0.0, not the latest version.*)

 # How to use *Chatette*?